Przemyslaw11/PeptiGraph/README.md

-Here’s an improved version of your README, with enhanced structure, grammar, and clarity:
+Here's an updated README that includes a concise list of supported Ruff functions:

 ---